 Matthew Mantle is a partner in the Tax Practice Group.
-He concentrates primarily on state and local tax matters in Louisiana, Alabama, and on a multistate basis.
+He concentrates primarily on state and local tax matters in Alabama, Louisiana, and on a multistate basis.

-Matt has presented, written on, and been interviewed regarding a variety of state and local tax topics, including aspects of taxability, tax litigation, tax legislation, tax procedure, and tax research, for groups such as COST, the Institute for Professionals in Taxation (IPT), the Tax Executives Institute (TEI), Tax Analysts, Bloomberg BNA, Law360, the Southeastern Association of Tax Administrators (SEATA), the Louisiana Association of Tax Administrators (LATA), the Society of Louisiana Certified Public Accountants (LCPA), and Tulane University.
+Matt has presented, written on, and been interviewed regarding a variety of state and local tax topics, including aspects of taxability, tax litigation, tax legislation, tax procedure, and tax research, for groups such as the Council on State Taxation (COST), the Institute for Professionals in Taxation (IPT), the Tax Executives Institute (TEI), Tax Analysts, Bloomberg BNA, Law360, the Southeastern Association of Tax Administrators (SEATA), the Louisiana Association of Tax Administrators (LATA), the Society of Louisiana Certified Public Accountants (LCPA), the Louisiana State Bar Association (LSBA), and Tulane University.

 While he was a graduate fellow in state and local taxation for the Council on State Taxation (COST), Matt worked on matters involving state and local tax litigation at the US Supreme Court, state supreme court, and state appellate court levels.